-Year Description of the event 1795 On 22 July 1795, Richard Turner was granted 30 acres of land on the banks of the Hawkesbury River by the Crown on the proviso that the land be farmed for at least 5 years.
+Year Description of the event Pre-1795 There are no known documented key events 1795 relating to this location prior to 1795.
+On 22 July 1795, Richard Turner was granted 30 acres of land on the banks of the Hawkesbury River by the Crown on the proviso that the land be farmed for at least 5 years.
 1798 The land was taken over by a new owner, Lieutenant Braithwaite, who returned to England after finding life in NSW not to his liking.
 1806 Upon the death of Lieutenant Braithwaite, the proceeds of the land were bequeathed to an orphan school, however a succession of Windsor solicitors secured their interest in the farm over the course of 100 years.
 Finally, in 1930, Torrens Title was granted to Captain Edmund Lawrence Braithwaite.
 1814 A ferry was established to provide communication between Windsor and Freemans Reach, just downstream of Macquarie Park.
 1832 The ferry service was taken over by the government and was replaced with a punt operating on a cable.
 1874 The opening of Windsor Bridge enabled large numbers of people to access the beautiful sandy beach on the river's edge.
 The site became a popular picnic spot and remains so to this day.
 1912 Local farmer, Frank Woods, established the Macquarie Beach Picnic Ground.
-Bush huts were constructed for shade, a kiosk and to shelter 20-30 cars.
+Bush huts were constructed for shade, a kiosk and to shelter 20- 30 cars.
 The picnic grounds were very popular until Woods and his family were forced to leave in 1930.
 1930 Torrens Title was granted to Captain Edmund Lawrence Braithwaite and then sold to Matthew Johnston.
-Johnston constructed Macquarie Park House in 1930 and demolished the bush huts 1000 in favour of a more modern look.
+Johnston constructed Macquarie Park House in 1930 and demolished the bush huts in favour of a more modern look.
 Floods caused extensive damage in 1930 and again in 1932.
-1932 Johnston leased the grounds to Anne and Joyce Arnold who made considerable investment in 4050 the park by constructing six cabins on the riverbank.
+1932 Johnston leased the grounds to Anne and Joyce Arnold who made considerable investment in the park by constructing six cabins on the riverbank.
 Yet again, floods destroyed these too.
-1956 Crown land, Lot B DP 386334, was dedicated for the purpose of Public Recreation on 7 4050 December 1956.
-1959 Crown land, Lot 7008 DP 751665, was reserved for the purpose of Public Recreation on 3 1960s April 1959.
-Colo Shire Council was appointed as Trust Manager for the park.
-Jimmy Gough leased the land from Colo Council and established a caravan park that served 19605 1970s the district for over ten years.
-Colo Council again took over the management of the area and closed the park due to flood 19705 damage to the banks.
-1977 First Canoe Classic race from Windsor to Brooklyn held.
-The race is held every year, 1977 attracting hundreds of participants and spectators.
-1980s Council leased a large part of the park to J. Gough for the purpose of sand extraction (Lot 1 13003 DP 606535 and may also have included Lot 7008 DP 1032358).
-Up to 4 metres depth of sand was removed from the site, tapering down to the water level on the western side.
-This explains the highly degraded nature of the site and is likely the catalyst for the 1988 landscape/restoration plan that Council partially implemented.
-1980s Hawkesbury Shire Council undertook improvements to enable Macquarie Park House to be used once again.
-It was used as both a kiosk and accommodation service for young people.
-1993- Macquarie Park House was refurbished for use as a restaurant after being destroyed by fire in 1994 1993. -